memfault/interrupt/_drafts/mcuboot-overview.md

 ### Upgrade Strategies

-For upgrades MCUboot uses the following nomenclature:
+For upgrades, MCUboot uses the following nomenclature:
 * `images` - The individual firmware binaries that run on a system.
 For a typical setup, there will be one application image but MCUboot also has some initial support for managing multiple images as well.
 (For example, when using a Cortex-M33 with ARM Trustzone enabled, you may want to have a "Secure" Image and "Non-Secure" Image.)